Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 I can tell you that my own decisions to learn various languages have little to do with career opportunities.

-Passion means, what is it that attracts your interest in the language?
+What passion attracts your interest in the language?

 How are you connected to that interest?
 What is the spark that anchors your connection so well?